psyq321/PowerMonkey/docs/vfpoint_tuning.md

 ![vf_explainer](img/vf1.svg)

 The most important bit in the picture above are the first and the last V/F points - you can see that they are left unused, with no voltage drop applied.
-This is to hint to the PMC that we have no business in undervolting the CPU further in its lower frequency range (or the highest/OC for that matter).
+This is to hint to the PCU that we have no business in undervolting the CPU further in its lower frequency range (or the highest/OC for that matter).

 After recompiling ```PowerMonkey.efi```, running it pre-boot - we are greeted with this new screen: